On this page:

 |You will need the administrator password to perform the installation on a Macintosh.
 You will need to be root during the installation to install to the default system location making Maple accessible to all users on Linux.|

 |If a firewall alert pops up during installation asking if network access to Maple should be allowed, select allow.|

 - Launch the installer; enter the administrative password if requested (Mac).

 - Accept the license.

-- Select the installation directory (the default option is preferred if there is a choice).
+- Select the installation directory (the default option is preferred).

-- Choose a desktop shortcut if the option is offered.
+- Choose for or against a desktop shortcut if the option is offered.

-- Accept the link to MATLAB (if installed on the machine) if this choice is offered.
+- Choose for or against the link to MATLAB (if installed on the machine) if this choice is offered.